joonaspessi/AdventOfCode2021/README.md

 - Calculating the actual string was too slow for part02 and its 40 iterations
 - Instead of calculating the increasing string, it is more efficient to calculate count of pairs.
 Pair will always produce two new pairs for next iteration.
 - Finally calculating the letter count by calculating first letter of pair.
 This count will dismiss the first letter count in the polymer sequence.

+### Day15 ⭐⭐

+- Implemented Djikstra, which ended up to be very slow.
+However, solution was correct.
+- Should use more performant version.
+For example Djikstra with priority queue.